CaptainCrowbar/unicorn-lib/unicorn/character.md

 * `const char*` **`gc_name`**`(uint16_t cat) noexcept`

-Returns the description of the general category (as in the list above), or an empty string if the argument is invalid.
+Returns the description of the general category, as shown in the list above.

 ## Boolean properties ##